 INTRODUCTION

+The Bayesian theory of perception postulates that perception arises from the inference process that combines the experience-driven prior expectation and the concurrent estimates of incoming sensory signals.

 Numerous theoretical and behavioral studies have shown that perceptually based actions rely on the preferential processing of sensory signals according to their likelihood, yet the physiological mechanisms of how likelihood is represented and integrated with sensory signals remain uncertain.
 For example, likelihood could modulate sensory signals directly, or, alternatively, bias the readout or decoding of such sensory signals.
 One clue to the potential mechanism is the large number of studies demonstrating that sensory signals can be directly modulated by instructing subjects to selectively attend to a particular location or object.
 However, because these studies have largely used unambiguous cues to direct attention in a binary way towards or away from a particular location or object, they have been unable to examine if, or how, inferred probabilities arising from experience directly modulate sensory signals in the brain.